skionetizy/skionetizy__MVP/tutorials/Backend_Server_Setup.md

 -> For M1 Mac users Use all the commands by using Terminal and make sure U have  installed Rosetta 2

+11. get ENV FILE from rohan devaki or respective devs in the team